-We’re launching a new project to explore the different ways that people at the local level can influence conversations and policy making at the European level.
-More information will be available in January 2018.
+We’ve launched a new project to explore the different ways that people at the local level can influence conversations and policy making at the European level.

 The Democratic Society will design processes for people in participating localities to have a conversation about an issue that matters to them; whilst also working with people inside European institutions to connect those conversations into their policy work.
-Throughout, we’ll be considering how contributions from different localities can be handled by decision makers, and how information about decisions is fed back to people at the local level.
+Throughout, we’ll be trying different formats for having conversations on European policy issues, thinking about how contributions from different localities can be handled by decision makers, testing how we share the views of people in one place with people in another, and considering how information about decisions is fed back to people at the local level.

 We’re working on the hypothesis that a networked approach is needed if European action is to be linked into citizens’ opinions and experiences.

-We’re looking for towns and rural places to participate (March – August 2018)
+We’re looking for towns and rural places in Italy and Belgium to participate (June – August 2018)

 The Democratic Society are responsible for designing and coordinating the processes.
 We’ll be working with local partners to support delivery.